Boyd Douglas

-Albert Boyd Douglas, known as Boyd Douglas (born 13 July 1950) is a Unionist politician in Northern Ireland who was a Member of the Northern Ireland Assembly (MLA) for East Londonderry from 1998 to 2003.
+Albert Boyd Douglas, known as Boyd Douglas (born 13 July 1950) is a Traditional Unionist Voice (TUV) politician who was a Causeway Coast and Glens Borough Councillor for the Benbradagh DEA from 2014 to 2019.

+Douglas previously served as an Independent Unionist Member of the Northern Ireland Assembly (MLA) for East Londonderry from 1998 to 2003.

+Career

 The son of William Douglas (Northern Ireland politician), he attended Strabane Agriculture College before working as a farmer.
+At the 1997 local elections, Douglas was elected onto Limavady Borough Council for the Benbradagh District.

-He was elected as an Ulster Unionist Party representative on Limavady Borough Council in 1997, but soon resigned in opposition to the Good Friday Agreement.
+He was elected to the council as an Ulster Unionist Party (UUP) member, but soon resigned in opposition to the Good Friday Agreement.

 Douglas was elected to the Northern Ireland Assembly in 1998 as an independent Unionist representing East Londonderry.
 With two other anti-agreement Unionists, he formed the United Unionist Coalition.
 He retained his seat on the council in 2001, but lost his Assembly seat, along with all the other Coalition MLAs, in 2003.
 In 2005, he was able to top the poll in his seat in Limavady.